-What are the Side Effects of Proton Pump Inhibitors?
+What are the Side Effects of Proton-Pump Inhibitors?

 Like most medications, PPIs have a range of normal side effects that can affect the user.
 It is also important to note that stomach acid is responsible for fighting dangerous bacteria in the stomach.
 Because PPIs reduce the production of this acid, the user can become more susceptible to bacterial infections.
 However, these occurrences are rare.
-Below are some common side effects associated with most proton pump inhibitors.
+Below are some common side effects associated with most proton-pump inhibitors:

-Unfortunately, there has been concern over additional dangerous side effects that may be associated with the use of proton pump inhibitors and can be the basis of a lawsuit with the help of the right lawyer.
-Research conducted over the last decade has brought about concern regarding PPIs and the effect they have on the heart, kidneys and mental health.
-Below are some of the most serious complications believed to be associated with proton pump inhibitors.
+Unfortunately, there has been concern over additional dangerous side effects that may be associated with the use of proton-pump inhibitors and can be the basis of a lawsuit with the help of the right lawyer.
+Research conducted over the last decade has brought about concern regarding PPIs and the effect they have on the heart, kidneys, and mental health.
+Below are some of the most serious complications believed to be associated with proton-pump inhibitors:

-Dementia is a category of degenerative brain diseases with a wide range of symptoms ranging from memory distortions to serious behavioral and psychological symptoms.
+Dementia is a category of degenerative brain disease with a wide range of symptoms ranging from memory distortions to serious behavioral and psychological symptoms.
 There is currently no cure for these conditions.
 Approximately 36 million people are affected by different types of dementia globally.
 It is believed as the average lifespan for humans continues to increase, so does the rate of dementia.
 Nearly half of all people over 85 years and older will suffer from dementia.